yashveerjain/search-and-rescue-drone/README.md

 Technical Details: The search and rescue drone have two parts: 1) Neural network 2) Drone.

-1. Neural Network: The algorithm (Faster RCNN) is a computer vision deep learning method to detect human being and shows the position in the image by making a rectangular box around the detected human beings in the interface.
+1. Neural Network: The algorithm (RetinaNet) is a computer vision deep learning method to detect human being and shows the position in the image by making a rectangular box around the detected human beings in the interface.
 Executed by: TensorFlow, Python